oresat/oresat-linux/docs/design/oresat-linux-manager.rst

 - Defines the interface between CANopen's Object Dicationary and a daemon DBus interface.
-- Register OreSat daemon with the daemon controller.
+- Register OreSat daemons with the daemon controller.
 - Register filename keywords with file transfer system, so OLM can move all files written to the Linux board over CAN to the correct directory.